syafiqasyraf/FiresellTest/README.md

 Please check my Master branch for the codes.
 Thank you.

-IMPORTANT
-I try to follow all the requirements but few modules are NOT working well yet.

-Some of it:
-1. Mark as complete function
-2. Edit todos

-ps My Admin dashboard is working well but can only be accessed by admin role.
+ps My Admin dashboard can only be accessed by admin role.

 You may choose to use this predefined credentials for login or you can register.